nmarchio/osm-planning-tool/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](.) file for details.
+This project is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
+Contact nmarchio@uchicago.edu for more questions - see the [LICENSE.md](.) file for details.

+## Copyright

+©2019 University of Chicago

 ## Acknowledgements